The Crooks relation in optical spectra - universality in work distributions for weak local quenches

 \emph{Crooks relation in absorption and emission spectra.} First, we concentrate on the absorption case, the related emission spectra will be discussed below.
 The absorption spectrum for incident light of frequency $\omega$ in second order of the system-light field coupling (Fermi's golden rule) is related to a dynamical correlation function via Fourier transformation \beq A(\omega)=\kappa_A \int \frac{dt}{2\pi} \: e^{i \omega t} \: G_A(t). \eeq The constant $\kappa_A$ contains parameters depending on the experimental details such as the intensity of the incident light beam or the system-light field coupling.
-Its precise value, however, is irrelevant for the derivation of Eq.~(\ref{eq_Crooks_Abs}).
-We consider those systems where the dynamical correlation function $G_A(t)$ appearing in Eq.~(\ref{eq_A_FT}) is of the structure \beq G_A(t)=\frac{1}{Z_A} \textrm{Tr} \left( e^{-\beta H_0} e^{i H_0 t} e^{-i H t} \right), \:\: Z_A=\textrm{Tr} \left( e^{-\beta H_0} \right). \eeq This is the case for X-ray edge type problems such as the original X-ray edge problem or the Kondo exciton.
-Thus, $G_A(t)$ is the characteristic function of a work distribution for a quench from $H_0$ to $H$, cf. Eq.~(\ref{eq_def_P}).
-This is the origin of the connection between optical spectra and the work distribution that allows to observe the Crooks relation in an optics experiment.
-Recently, X-ray edge singularities have been observed in work distributions for local quenches in an Ising chain at criticality~\cite{Silva}.
+Note that the photon energy $\omega$ in Eq.~(\ref{eq_A_FT}) is not the bare one, it is usually measured relative to a constant offset $\omega_o$, e.g. the core-hole binding energy in the x-ray edge problem.
+We consider those systems where the dynamical correlation function $G_A(t)$ appearing in Eq.~(\ref{eq_A_FT}) is of the structure \beq G_A(t)=\frac{1}{Z_A} \textrm{Tr} \left( e^{-\beta H_0} e^{i H_0 t} e^{-i H t} \right), \:\: Z_A=\textrm{Tr} \left( e^{-\beta H_0} \right) \eeq as in the case of X-ray edge type problems ~\cite{Mahan,Noziere,Schotte,K_FES,X_Rev,Heyl_QD,Tureci}.
+For a particular problem at hand, the question wether $G_A(t)$ can be brought into the form in Eq.~(\ref{eq_G_A}) has to be studied on a case by case basis.
+Regarding Eq.~(\ref{eq_G_A}) $G_A(t)$ is the characteristic function of a work distribution for a quench from $H_0$ to $H$, cf. Eq.~(\ref{eq_def_P}).
+This identification allows for an observation of the Crooks relation in an optics experiment.
+Recently, X-ray edge singularities have been found in work distributions for local quenches in an Ising chain at criticality~\cite{Silva}.